 Around the museum, there is a beautiful sculpture garden.
 The garden is surrounded by trees and flowering plants, ponds and bushes.
 Romantic paths lead you to the fine collection of modern and contemporary sculptures on the grounds of the museum, once part of the huge private estate of the Kröller-Müller couple.
 The collection includes works by Auguste Rodin, Henry Moore, Jean Dubuffet, Mark di Suvero, Lucio Fontana, Claes Oldenburg, Fritz Wotruba, Joep van Lieshout and many more.

-Kröller-Müller refers to the name of Helene Müller, the daughter of a wealthy German industrialist.
-Helen married the Dutch Anton Kröller, an employee of her fathers corporation who eventually took over the company.
+Kröller-Müller refers to the name of Helene Müller.
+She was the daughter of a wealthy German industrialist.
+Helen married the Dutch Anton Kröller.
+He was an employee of her father’s corporation and eventually took over the company.
 The couple moved to The Hague, where they became a regular sight in the upper classes of The Hague’s bourgeois society.

 Helene’s private collection

 Helene was particularly fond of the work of the unknown painter named Vincent van Gogh.
 Helene started to collect his work obsessively, creating a demand for his work.
 Unfortunately, the painter himself, who had lived his whole life in poverty, had already shot himself in 1890, so he did not benefit from the rise to fame and fortune of his work.

 It was Helene’s dream to place her art collection a museum.
 Finding a location, however, was a problem.
 Eventually, she donated the whole collection to the state of The Netherlands.
 The government built a museum that was opened in 1938.
 Helene died 18 months later, 70 years of age.